Romain-Thomas-Shef/STON/docs/source/analysis_window.rst

     Visualisation of the identified regions in three panels

-You can visualize the result of the region identification on the three panels (Region plots, Region histrogam & Explore Regions):
+You can visualize the result of the region identification on the three panels (Region plots, Region histogram & Explore Regions):

 * **Region plot**: In this panel you will see all the region identified with a rectangle box around them (in yellow).
 In that panel you can also export the full list of region with their properties to a file.